Opportunity For Tenants Buying From Landlords In Liverpool

-The Government have cracked down on tax relief previously available on Buy to Lets.
+The government have cracked down on tax relief previously available on Buy to Let Mortgages.
 The changes have been “phased in” over a 4-year period.
 It is only now that they are starting to see the impact of these changes as they receive their tax bills.

 - No refurb costs – if the tenant moves out then the chances are the house will need at least a lick of paint, if not more significant refurbishment to get it “ready for sale”.